january3/Bioinformatics/README.md

 # Bioinformatics

+**Important note:** Due to a technical mishap, there are no additional datasets for the reports on transcriptomics.
+If you choose this way, feel free to use the data sets we used in the Practicals 8.

 This is the repository for the course "Bioinformatics".
 You will find lectures, practicals and more here.
 Everything is publicly accessible.